alexismorin/Virtual-Filmback/README.md

 This is a plugin that makes use of Unity's new *Package Manager* feature.
 Just drop the *com.alexismorin.virtualfilmback* folder into your *packages* folder (found at the same level as your Assets folder) and it should work out-of-the-box.
 If you're using an older version of Unity (not supported here, but can be made to work if you're courageous), take the *com.alexismorin.virtualfilmback* folder and then drag it anywhere into your regular project hierarchy.

 ### Todo
-- Add input schemes for more VR devices
+- FOV adjustment for zoom ins and outs.
 - Dolly-like movement scheme to increase possible recording range.
 - On-foot movement scheme to increase possible recording range.
 - Flying movement scheme to increase possible recording range.
-- Better compatibility with non-Oculus headsets.

-Try and enjoy in spite of all the bugs!
+Per usual, try and enjoy in spite of all the bugs!

-Crafted at [Imaginary Spaces](https://imaginary-spaces.com/) while waiting for other packages to import.
+(Monstly) crafted in a few hours at [Imaginary Spaces](https://imaginary-spaces.com/) while waiting for other packages to import.